Nairobi & Bengaluru

 The Nairobi innovation cluster

 The solid waste burden continues to grow in the greater Nairobi area, generating about 3,207 tonnes of waste per day.
 At the same time, Nairobi is the regional hub for business and innovation in East Africa providing aspiration, inspiration and examples for the rest of the region and beyond.
-EIT Climate-KIC is working with local partner GrowthAfrica, key stakeholders in the Kenyan innovation ecosystem and relevant public institutions to co-design and develop this programme.
+Climate KIC is working with local partner GrowthAfrica, key stakeholders in the Kenyan innovation ecosystem and relevant public institutions to co-design and develop this programme.

 The Bengaluru innovation cluster

 Despite Bengaluru’s phenomenal rise in become the world’s eighth largest tech hub, the city has not been able to upgrade its waste management to match this pace of growth.
 But harnessing innovation and supporting connectivity within the ecosystem can strengthen the city’s solid waste prevention.
-EIT Climate-KIC is working with local partner SecondMuse, key stakeholders in the Indian innovation ecosystem and relevant public institutions to co-design and develop this programme.
+Climate KIC is working with local partner SecondMuse, key stakeholders in the Indian innovation ecosystem and relevant public institutions to co-design and develop this programme.

 Stages of the Project